Ŭinyŏ: Establishment

 In a deep religiously-rooted nation, it was believed that God was always reinforcing political decisions and that the many sicknesses plaguing the nation was a result of a disruption in the Yin-Yang balance caused by God's indecisiveness.
 As a result, Heo Do reasoned that the God's indecisiveness is what caused discrimination between men and women although unintentional.
 Because of the shame between the two sexes, men will always have no reason to worry even if he's of the lowest caste simply because he is a man and men were doctors.
 Women, on the other hand, were at great risk due to the shame of showing herself to a man and because of the man who is ashamed of viewing a woman.

-After some time, commoners were able to have the option of practicing medicine, however jungin (middle-class people) and sangmin (commoners) did not want to become uinyeo, so either way, young women who belonged to stores and offices in the palace as maidservants were trained in medicine for this purpose.
+After some time, commoners were able to have the option of practicing medicine, however jungin (middle-class people) and sangmin (commoners) did not want to become ŭinyŏ, so either way, young women who belonged to stores and offices in the palace as maidservants were trained in medicine for this purpose.

 Medical training and practice

-The Jesaengwon chose uinyeo and taught Maijing (脈經; Pulse Classic), acupuncture, and moxibustion.
+The Jesaengwon chose ŭinyŏ and taught Maijing (脈經; Pulse Classic), acupuncture, and moxibustion.

 In July 1434, the 16th year of Sejong the Great's reign, the government gave uninyeo of Jesaengwon a stipend of rice twice a year as an incentive, based upon precedents of payments to female slaves.
-In February 1498, the 9th year of the King Seongjong, Yejo (Ministry of Rites) revised six clauses of law to codify a system that divided uinyeo into the three grades: naeŭinyŏ (inner uineyo), ganbyeong ŭinyŏ (nursing uinyeo), and chohak ŭinyŏ (beginner uinyeo) according to their education grade.
+In February 1498, the 9th year of the King Seongjong, Yejo (Ministry of Rites) revised six clauses of law to codify a system that divided ŭinyŏ into the three grades: naeŭinyŏ (inner uineyo), ganbyeong ŭinyŏ (nursing ŭinyŏ), and chohak ŭinyŏ (beginner ŭinyŏ) according to their education grade.